sarthakjdev/wapi.go/README.md

 ## 📖 About

-Wapi.go is a JavaScript module, written in TypeScript, designed to interact with the WhatsApp cloud API in a user-friendly manner.
+Wapi.go is a Golang module, written in TypeScript, designed to interact with the WhatsApp cloud API in a user-friendly manner.

 ## ✨ Features